mohammadzainabbas/GSoC_2022/README.md

 - [ ] Add livecheck blocks for resources in homebrew/core.
 - [ ] Implement a brew update-resources command and augment brew livecheck with an option to retrieve resource versions.

-Homebrew uses various domain-specific languages (DSLs) when establishing `formula`, `cask` and `resource` information, so it was necessary to extend the `livecheck` DSL for the `Resource` class before the `livecheck` command could be used to retrieve resources versions for a given formulae in `homebrew/core`.
+Homebrew uses various domain-specific languages (_DSLs_) when establishing `formula`, `cask` and `resource` information, so it was necessary to extend the `livecheck` DSL for the `Resource` class before the `brew livecheck` command could be used to retrieve resources versions for a given formulae in `homebrew/core`.

 Extending the `livecheck` DSL and augmenting `brew livecheck` command to work for resources were two main goals of this GSoC project.
-Extending `livecheck` DSL was the first task that was completed and it was implemented early in the project.
+Extending `livecheck` DSL was the first task that was completed and it was implemented earlier in the project.
 Several modifications were done to allow `brew livecheck` command to be work for resources (and keeping it consistent with the already existing workflow).
-This part was the main part of the GSoC, thus it took a while to get reviewed by the mentors and other maintainers.
+This part was the main part of the GSoC, thus it took a while to get it reviewed by the mentors and other maintainers.

 Since the last GSoC, the _homebrew/livecheck_ tap was no longer needed, and thus was deprecated.
 All the work related to the `brew livecheck` command was done in _Homebrew/brew_, and work on `livecheck` blocks was done in _homebrew/core_ formulae.